Droobledores/fluffy-engine/README.md

 # Fluffy - The Angular/Bootstrap framework
-A JavaScript framework based on Bootstrap and Angular.
+A JavaScript/CSS framework based on Bootstrap and Angular.

 FYI, this was created instead of doing homework, so there will be bugs!
 ## Installing